ncsa/hydro_documentation/docs/source/user-guide/illinois-computes.rst

 Illinois Computes
 ====================

 Illinois Computes projects can be granted access to the Hydro system.
-This page outlines that process for prospective users and projects, and provides pointers to specific differences for Illinois computes projects, such as for charging.
+This page outlines that process for prospective users and projects and provides pointers to specific differences for Illinois computes projects, such as for charging.

 Illinois Computes Participation
 --------------------------------